alphillips/canberrajs-web-component-talk/README.md

 Just like Angular directives (for 'E')

-Must have a dash '-' in the name
+Note: Custom elements must have a dash '-' in the name.

-New methods, properties, life-cycle callbacks

-Nest script, style and template elements
+Elements can nest script, style and template elements.

 ```html
 <element name=”my-special-btn”>